 Before you go back and delete your profile, take a look at another feature that is similar to deleting a group but is less time-consuming, reversible, and keeps peoples’ memories.

-Archived groups are technically inactive and don’t appear in the search results for the general public except for group members.
+Paused groups are technically inactive and don’t appear in the search results for the general public except for group members.
 Remained members still will maintain access to all photos, publications, and threads to view.
 Also, no new members can be invited or join the group.

 After all, a Facebook group with a large following is a true asset for your business.
 You can continue benefiting in the future after even the longest break.